nsmdnl/scqs/README.md

 ## 📐 Defining breakpoints

-You can define `min-width`, `max-width`, `min-height` and `max-height` media queries for each element by adding one or more of the following attributes:
+You can define `min-width`, `max-width`, `min-height` and `max-height` container queries for each element by adding one or more of the following attributes:

 ```html
 <!-- Width -->